jeremytammik/ElementAdjuster/README.md

 If no elements have been preselected, the command prompts the user to select them.

 Elements that have no valid `LocationPoint` are ignored.

+Note that the output file is always appended to.
+In order to remove previously stored adjustments, edit or delete the pre-existing file.

 ## <a name="CmdImport"></a> CmdImport